Yaroslav-Lyutvinskiy/MZAccessR/README.md

-Installation script is in Install.R
+Installation script is in Install.R.
+Just copy script to command line of your R Studio.